ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

    - Examples: Sigmoid, ReLU, Tanh, Softmax.

 5. **1.5 Feedforward:**
-   - The process where input data flows through the network from the input layer to the output layer.
+   - The process where input data flows through the network from the input layer to the output layer.(Will be discussed in detail)

 6. **1.6 Backpropagation:**
    - A learning algorithm used to train the network.